 Research Centres and Groups

-Find out more about research based in the School of Architecture and Cities:
+Find out more about research based in the School of Law:

 Westminster Law and Theory Lab - The lab brings together diverse strands in the study of law, with a strong emphasis on interdisciplinarity and critical theoretical analysis.